Searching for

 John Whiteman

-The ruin has an autonomous visual existence....
+The ruin has an autonomous visual existence. . . .
 One calls ruin the painting itself representing these ruins.

-Phillipe Junos, "Future in the Past," Oppositions, Spring 1984: 26.
+Phillipe Junos, "Future in the Past," Oppositions (Spring 1984): 26.

 A chasm between the first eleven pages and the twelfth page divides my portfolio into the conceptual studies represented on watercolor paper and the construction drawings represented on mylar.
 The division between my conceptual work in the classical language and my work with the building materials of today leads to the questions: Where does the classical reside?
 How authentic is the classical language with today's use of material?
-Learning to assemble materials authentic today as eloquently as my conceptual projects employ the classical becomes my next goal.
+Learning to assemble materials as eloquently as my conceptual projects employ the classical is my next goal.

 Designing the classical work in this portfolio required suspending disbelief.
-Indeed, I was able to develop the Mal du Siecle" project as long as I refrained from drawing a wall section.
+Indeed, I was able to develop the “Mal du Siècle” project as long as I refrained from drawing a wall section.
 The act of cutting through these elevations would have forced pragmatic and temporal concerns to the surface, kindling my doubts about the veracity of building in this manner today.
-The "Navi Pier Retrofit" on mylar, my closing page, speaks fo my Chicago-bred concern for assembly and detail.
-To my benefit, ignoring these constriction concerns helped bring clarity of idea and conceptual freedom to "Mal du Siecle."
+The “Navy Pier Retrofit” on mylar, my closing page, speaks for my Chicago-bred concern for assembly and detail.
+To my benefit, ignoring these constricting concerns helped bring clarity of idea and conceptual freedom to “Mal du Siècle.”

-Mal du Siecle. © Julie Evans.
+Mal du Siècle. © Julie Evans.

 Somf 1988 master architecture julie evans portfolio 02